By Pete | My Husband’s Corner

-The best quiet generators for camping are not the same for everyone.
-If you are tent camping, you may only need to produce a small amount of power and want the convenience of a small portable unit that can be carried like a piece of luggage.
+The best camping gear can also help you keep the peace at campsites.
+If you are tent camping, you may only need to produce a small amount of power and want the convenience of a small portable generator that can be carried like a piece of luggage.

 - How much power do I actually need?